 In July 2016, writer/director Rian Johnson (Looper, Brick) announced on Twitter that production on Star Wars: Episode VIII has finished.
 Of course, that means that only one step of filmmaking.
 The film doesn’t come out until December 15, 2017, so he has plenty of time to complete post-production before we see it.

-We don’t know too much about Episode VIII, but it does go back to the main Skywalker family plot.
-Benicio Del Toro, Laura Dern and Kelly Marie Tran are in the film, but their roles are still officially unknown.
-Mark Hamill, Carrie Fisher, Adam Driver, Daisy Ridley, John Boyega, Oscar Isaac, Lupita Nyong’o, Domhnall Gleeson, Anthony Daniels, Gwendoline Christie and Andy Serkis are all back for more.
+We don’t know too much about The Last Jedi, but it does go back to the main Skywalker family plot.
+Benicio Del Toro, Laura Dern and Kelly Marie Tran are in the film.
+A Vanity Fair preview revealed their roles in the movie and more details about the project.

 Of course, that won’t really happen in the current Hollywood climate, where we have teasers for teasers for trailers for movies, but it would be a cool idea.